What Is Data Analytics? Data Analytics & Analysis 101

 Data collection and normalization

-It’s becoming harder to collect and normalize data today partly because of the sheer volume of data and the proliferation of platforms that collect it.
-Data management is a field dedicated to collecting and protecting an organization’s data, especially very large data sets.
+It’s becoming harder to collect and normalize data today partly because of the sheer volume of data and the proliferation of platforms that collect it. is a field dedicated to collecting and protecting an organization’s data, especially very large data sets.

 Modern companies may aggressively collect data across dozens of platforms.
 When data lives on multiple platforms, it has to be consolidated and normalized to create a complete picture.
 For example, you might run a marketing campaign across Facebook, LinkedIn, and Twitter.
 Facebook counts interactions differently than Twitter, which could give you a misleading picture of how each platform is performing.